 Ireland, the Emerald Isle, isn’t the most obvious choice for a honeymoon.
-The land of Guinness, U2 and St. Patrick has a reputation for rain (it’s why the island is so green, after all) and lacks the tropical beaches many honeymooners seek.
-But for those more interested in culture, history, light adventure and beautiful, pastoral scenery, it’s a great place for a romantic trip to start your life together.
-Here are a just few reasons to consider an Ireland honeymoon.
+The land of Guinness, U2, and St. Patrick has a reputation for rain (it’s why the island is so green, after all) and lacks the tropical beaches many honeymooners seek.
+But for those more interested in culture, history, light adventure, and beautiful, pastoral scenery, it’s a great place for a romantic trip to start your life together.

 There are more than 30,000 castles and castle ruins dotting the Irish countryside and dozens of them have been restored and reopened as luxury hotels, which means you don’t have to be royalty to sleep in an Irish castle.

 One of the most beautiful and luxurious is the 800-year-old Ashford Castle, set on Ireland’s largest lake in the village of Cong, about an hour from Galway.
 The five-star hotel was once the home of the Guinness family and underwent a $75 million renovation in 2015.
-The 82 rooms boast large fireplaces, soaring ceilings, beautiful antique furnishings, radiant heat floors, marble showers and deep-soak tubs.
-There’s an onsite spa, cinema, several restaurants and lounges, a billiards room, art gallery and wine cellar, and activities on the 350-acre estate include horseback riding, falconry, shooting clay pigeons, fishing, hiking, golf, archery, afternoon tea or a morning walk with the resident wolfhounds.
-In short, it’s a property fit for a royal couple—with plenty to appeal to honeymooners, too!
+The 82 rooms boast large fireplaces, soaring ceilings, beautiful antique furnishings, radiant heated floors, marble showers, and deep-soaking tubs.
+There’s an on-site spa, cinema, several restaurants and lounges, a billiards room, art gallery, wine cellar, and activities on the 350-acre estate include horseback riding, falconry, shooting clay pigeons, fishing, hiking, golf, archery, afternoon tea, or a morning walk with the resident wolfhounds.
+In short, it’s a property fit for a royal couple—with plenty to appeal to honeymooners, too.

-While most people likely associate Ireland with rolling green hills crisscrossed with stone fences and dotted with fluffy sheep, the country also has towering sea cliffs, ochre mountains, rocky limestone karst hills and expansive sandy beaches.
-Pick an area of the country to explore in depth on your Ireland honeymoon and plan a scenic drive, such as the coastal Wild Atlantic Way or the Ring of Kerry around the Iveragh Peninsula.
-Another option: Map a route of the country’s highlights, which include the 700-foot Cliffs of Moher, the limestone karsts of the Burren, the rolling hills of Connemara National Park, the seaside Dingle Peninsula, the narrow mountain pass of the Gap of Dunloe and Northern Ireland’s Giant’s Causeway, a field of 40,000 interlocking basalt columns.
+While most people associate Ireland with rolling green hills crisscrossed with stone fences and dotted with fluffy sheep, the country also has towering sea cliffs, ochre mountains, rocky limestone karst hills, and expansive sandy beaches.
+Pick an area of the country to explore in-depth on your Ireland honeymoon and plan a scenic drive, such as the coastal Wild Atlantic Way or the Ring of Kerry around the Iveragh Peninsula.
+Another option: Map a route of the country’s highlights, which include the 700-foot Cliffs of Moher, the limestone karsts of the Burren, the rolling hills of Connemara National Park, the seaside Dingle Peninsula, the narrow mountain pass of the Gap of Dunloe, and the Giant’s Causeway of Northern Ireland (a field of 40,000 interlocking basalt columns).